JoeyStanley/jekyll-for-designers/index.md

 🗒️ Writing a paper with a student on [t]-insertion in /ls/ clusters (like in *health* and *wealth*).

-👨🏻‍🏫 Preparing a presentation with a student on [Surzhyk](https://en.wikipedia.org/wiki/Surzhyk) for [SoSy](https://publish.illinois.edu/sociolinguisticssymposium/) at the University of Illinois at Urbana-Champaign.
+🗒️ Writing a paper with a student on Idaho English.

 <!--🧑‍💻 Managing several RAs to help transcribe a bunch of audio I collected as a grad student.-->